moj-analytical-services/splink/docs/dev_guides/udfs.md

 Note that performance will generally be substantially slower than using native DuckDB functions.
 Consider using vectorised UDFs were possible - see [here](https://github.com/duckdb/duckdb/pull/7171).

-## :simple-amazonaws: Athena

-Athena supports [UDFs written in Java](https://docs.aws.amazon.com/athena/latest/ug/querying-udf.html), however these have not yet been implemented in Splink.

 ## :simple-sqlite: SQLite

 Python UDFs can be registered to a SQLite connection using the [`create_function` function](https://docs.python.org/3/library/sqlite3.html#sqlite3.Connection.create_function).
 An example is as follows: